 Green Bay Packers running back Ty Montgomery co-hosted Monday's Clubhouse Live, USA TODAY NETWORK-Wisconsin’s live weekly football show.

-Among the topics he touched on were the Packers' 44-21 loss to the Falcons in Sunday's NFC title game, the 2016 season and preparing for 2017.
+Among the topics he touched on were Sunday's loss to the Saints, the bye week and the play of quarterback Brett Hundley.
 The show can be seen live at The Clubhouse Sports Pub & Grill in downtown Appleton or at clubhouselive.com.

 Here are select and edited answers from the interview:

 Q: What did you see as you studied video from the setback to New Orleans?
 What are the corrections?